foo1inge/datacoin-hp/README.md

 g1g0

 P.S.
 Please note, that the default donation behaviour has changed (according to changes in Primecoin).
 Now it is set to 1 percent of mined coins which is sent to the DTC address above.
-If you don't like it, change it in the sources or specify explicitly during the normal datacoind server operation.
+If you don't like it, change it in the sources or specify explicitly during the normal datacoind server start with (not documented in the help) options: -donationpercentage - default 1, and -donationaddress.